Dr. Till Stephan, Buchmann Institute for Molecular Life Sciences, Goethe University Frankfurt am Main

 Microglia cell anatomy in 3D.
 Single microglia imaged with cryo soft-X ray tomography with visible keypoint organelles (nucleus, mitochondria, endosomes).

 Keratin10 filamentous network in the developing mouse epidermis.
-Fluorescence is generated by endogenous expression of a Keratin10-NEON fusion.
-Color variation is due to height coding in the stack.
+Fluorescence by endogenous expression of a Keratin10-NEON fusion (mouse generated by Hisham Bazzi).
+Color variation is due to height coding.

 PD Dr. Christoph Gerhardt, UbiCilia Lab, Institute for Molecular Medicine (IMM), Health and Medical University (HMU) Potsdam